jscalo/cici/README.md

 _logFile_

-A path to a file that cici will log to.
+A path to a file that Cici will log to.

 _phone_

-The phone number that cici will SMS when a trade happens.
+The phone number that Cici will SMS when a trade happens.

 _maPeriodHours_